 (3).
 Select Settings from the list of options.

 (4).
-Scroll down, and you will find the Play Store version under About section.
+Scroll down, and you will find the Play Store version under the About section.

 Enable Unknown Sources

 By default, the Android device will not accept installing a third-party apk file.
 You should make some changes on the device security. i.e., enable unknown sources.
 Only then Android will let you download and install an Apk file.